How to Resize an Image [from Any Device]

-A free and very popular image viewer, Irfanview also has the ability to resize images, both individually, and by batches without having to record program actions first.
-It is a very handy tool to have, and as it costs nothing to install, there really is not a reason not to give this program a try.
+A free and very popular image viewer, Irfanview also can resize images, both individually and in batches, without having to record program actions first.
+It is a convenient tool to have, and as it costs nothing to install, it’s worth giving this program a try.
 You can resize images in Irfanview like so:

-- Open the image by right-clicking and choosing Open With, or finding it through the Irfanview menu by clicking File, then Open.
+- Open the image by right-clicking and choosing Open with and IfranView.

 - Adjust the image values as you see fit, then click on OK.

 Batch conversion of images located in one folder can be done by opening Irfanview, clicking on File, then choosing Batch Conversion/Rename.
 All images located in the folder will then be resized automatically.